signalfx/splunk-otel-lambda/README.md

 > :construction: This project is currently in **BETA**.
 It is **officially supported** by Splunk.
 However, breaking changes **MAY** be introduced.

-Splunk OTeL Lambda is a downstream distribution of opentelemetry-lambda.
+Splunk OpenTelemetry Lambda is a downstream distribution of the [OpenTelemetry Lambda](https://github.com/open-telemetry/opentelemetry-lambda).
 Supported OpenTelemetry Lambda layers are preconfigured to use Splunk as the tracing backend (direct ingest or SmartAgent).
-Users can enhance their existing Lambda functions by adding Splunk-managed layer directly.
+Users can enhance their existing Lambda functions by adding the Splunk-managed layer directly.
 Layer ARNs [are published here](https://github.com/signalfx/lambda-layer-versions/).

 ## Get started